pure-data/externals-howto/README.rst

 as this will make it impossible to manually send an *illegal* ``dsp`` message to the object, triggering a crash.

-Signal classes that want to provide signal inlets have to declare this via the ``CLASS_MAINSIGNALIN`` macro.
+Signal classes that want to provide signal inlets must declare this via the ``CLASS_MAINSIGNALIN`` macro.
 This enables signals at the first (default) inlet.
-If more than one signal inlet is needed, they have to be created explicitly in the constructor method.
+If more than one signal inlet is needed, they must be created explicitly in the constructor method.

 Inlets that are declared as signal inlets cannot provide methods for